 In our missions and projects, we pay special attention to the medical services to be provided to people on the move, whenever critical health needs are identified or when vital relief needs are denied by authorities.

 During 2015 and 2016, MSF teams provided assistance at multiple points along the Balkans overland route, especially at the borders of Greece and Serbia, providing healthcare, psychological support, sanitation, food, shelter and transportation.
 We are, or have been present in Italy, Sweden, Belgium, and Germany.
 We also provide shelter, water, sanitation and essential relief items at reception centres, informal settlements and transit camps.

 In one migrant camp in Italy, a quarter of respondents to a survey said there were poor hygiene conditions in the camp.
 In a nearby settlement, more than one in ten said there was a lack of drinking water.

 I’m sleeping under the bridge with other people.
 I have no money and no way of communicating with my family.
 I’m really tired.
 Nobody takes care of us, nobody asks me how I’m feeling or how I’m living.Migrant living in Roja River settlement, northern Italy.

 Our teams in France identify young people, who have usually undertaken the journey unaccompanied, and offer them support through a day centre for minors in Paris.
 Teams there provide respite, medical care and administrative assistance through the drop-in day centre.

-MSF also runs a specialised centre in Athens, Greece, for the rehabilitation of survivors of torture, most of whom came across the seas seeking safety and protection in Europe.
+MSF also ran a specialised centre in Athens, Greece, to rehabilitate survivors of torture, most of whom came across the seas seeking safety and protection in Europe.

 MSF and search and rescue